iver-wharf/wharf-cmd/docs/build-result-logs.md

 logs since the start of the build.

-This will cause logs to be received out of order if the build has not yet completed, as the streaming of old logs is performed in parallell to new logs being received.
+This will cause logs to be received out of order if the build has not yet completed, as the streaming of old logs is performed in parallel to new logs being received.

 Consider the following diagram, where the wharf-cmd-aggregator streams logs from